codefellows-seattle-javascript-401d19/16-19-auth/lab-rob/README.md

 Throws a 400 error if any of the required properties are missing.

 Creates a new user in the database and returns their access token.

+#### `GET /login`

+Set Auth header with Basic authorization `username:password` in base 64.
+If username and password match, a login token is returned.

+Sends a 401 if access is not authorized.

+Sends a 404 if account with username is not found.

+#### `POST /movies`

+Set Bearer auth with token and send a JSON object with `title` (String), `lead` (String), `year` (Number), `synopsis` (String), `account` (account id).

+Sends a 400 if any piece of the schema is missing, or if auth is missing or invalid.

+Sends a 401 if request is invalid.

+Sends a 404 if the token doesn't match any users's token.

+#### `GET /movies/<movie id>

+Set Bearer auth with token and get the requested movie.

+404 is sent if id is not in database.

+401 is sent if request is unauthorized.

 ## Modules